engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 Exploring a subject matter using tutorials is a serendipity driven affair.
 How-to guides are the opposite.
 Our users have a goal in mind and looking for the instructions on how to achieve it.
 The task is set by the user, not by the teacher.
 We provide a logical sequence of actions documenting the minimal necessary steps for the task.

 Topics of how-to guides establish themselves organically for our product.
 Guides about common pain points are the most read documentation of our organization.
 How to install our product.
 How to connect to a specific authentication provider.
 How to build for a specific platform.

+For example, we create a quickstart guide omitting all unnecessary information.
+Our onboarding experience flourishes when users try our project with the least amount of steps possible.
+For sophisticated systems we explain how to migrate data from a third-party tool to our product.

+Besides onboarding, well-presented how-to guides dramatically reduce frustrations for common errors.
+Our readers are able to identify errors and navigate our guides to fix them in stressful environments.

 More details available at [diataxis.fr/how-to-guides](https://diataxis.fr/how-to-guides/).